 What is Glitch Art?

 Glitches are wonderful little creatures that live inside technology.
-Every now and then they like to send us messages so we know that they exist, if you've ever gone to play a game and have been met by a pixellated mishmash of garbage, then you my friend have been visited by a glitch!
+Every now and then they like to send us messages so we know that they exist.
+If you've ever gone to play a game and have been met by a pixelated mishmash of garbage, then you, my friend, have been visited by a glitch!

-These glitches aren't all bad however, turns out they are actually fantastic artist.
-By tampering with a computer file, such as by removing some of it data, a glitch may occur.
-This is refered to as [[databending]] and can be used to glitch any kind of file.
-Personally, I like to databend my own art so I can trigger visual glitches but there are some many other things glitches can be used for.
+These glitches aren't all bad, however; it turns out they are actually fantastic artists.
+By tampering with a computer file, such as by removing some of its data, a glitch may occur.
+This is referred to as [[databending]] and can be used to glitch any kind of file.
+Personally, I like to databend my own art so I can trigger visual glitches, but there are so many other things glitches can be used for.

 My latest piece

-This page contains what my favourite pieces of art that I've made so far, I use Bryce3D to create a 3D render and then I databend the file using Audacity, triggering a visual glitch.
+This page contains some of my favourite pieces of art that I've made so far.
+I use Bryce3D to create a 3D render, and then I databend the file using Audacity, triggering a visual glitch.
 My entire portfolio of work can be viewed on my Instagram

 What's Bryce3D?

-Bryce3D is a piece of 3d modelling software first released in 1994.
-My reason for using Bryce is because it perfectly captures the aesthetic of later 90's/early 00's cgi.
-The latest version of bryce is avaliable here
+Bryce3D is a piece of 3D modelling software first released in 1994.
+My reason for using Bryce is because it perfectly captures the aesthetic of late 90s/early 00s CGI.
+The latest version of Bryce is available here

-Alternatively, you can find older versions of Bryce on the internet archive.
-I highly recomend trying out Bryce and if not then I hope my art can change your mind!
+Alternatively, you can find older versions of Bryce on the Internet Archive.
+I highly recommend trying out Bryce, and if not, then I hope my art can change your mind!

 Interested in learning more about Bryce?
 Check out these resources: